FelixLabelle/felixlabelle.github.io/_posts/2024-12-1-fun-with-words-nyt-structured.md

 These settings were determined after a small pilot using `Llama3.1-8B`.
 While better results were achieved by increasing `k` and `patience` up to 5, there was a point of diminishing returns.
 Given the long run times already I decided to leave this be for now.
 Currently results are precomputed so search can be redone after the fact.
-I may explore different optimization methods later using this data.

 #### Use of Pairs
 <!-- TODO: Add word invariance reference -->

 Originally both groups of 2 and 4 where going to be used to calculate similarity for a group.
-However combinatorics, the lack of word invariance in LLMs, and limited engineering efforts made groups of 4 not computationally viable.
+However combinatorics, the lack of word invariance in LLMs, and limited engineering efforts made groups of 4 not computationally feasible.
 Groups of 4 require 16 choose 4 (1820) GPU inferences at a minimum.
 However, this assumes that the similarity given to a particular group is order invariant.
 In other words: sim((1,2,3,4)) = sim((4,3,2,1))

-However this isn't the case (see binary results analysis below).
+However this isn't the case as shown above.
 That means to get a good estimate on the "true similarity" we need to try multiple permutations of a given group and aggregate them.
 If we try all the 4 sized permutations of 16 we get that there are 43680 permutations.
-Each of those is a GPU call and the current approach calculates all the similarities upfront and then does search using those.
+Each of those is a GPU call and the current approach calculates all the similarities upfront.
+This would quickly become a bottleneck.

 I originally tried limiting the number of permutations tried to 2-3, but this is still brutally slow.
 Realistically search would need to select which groups to calculate.

 ### Hyper-parameters (Independent Variables)

 Below is the list of hyper-parameters that were varied and their values.
 The experiment runs essentially a grid search of the following hyper-parameters.
-See [generate_experiments.py]().
+See [generate_structured_experiments.py](https://github.com/FelixLabelle/connections_solver/blob/main/generate_structured_experiments.py).

 #### Models

 To preserve compatibility with the previous experiments only Qwen and Llama3 models were used.
-Qwen 7B as a comparable model to Llama3 8B in analyses related to the role of param-size and model family.
+The only change is that Qwen 7B was added as a comp to Llama3.1 8b.

 ```
 model_ids = [